-Voltronic Power's Taiwan offices are in the industrial district's office buildings, China offices and factories also are in the industrial districts' office buildings and factories area.
+Voltronic Power's Taiwan offices are in the industrial district's office buildings, China offices and factories also are in the industrial districts' office buildings and factories area, Vietnam offices and factories also are in the industrial districts' office buildings and factories area.
 In manufacturing without consumption of water resources (i.e., no industrial water demand), only domestic water demand of employees, and the domestic water sources all are municipal water supply, in accordance with the relevant industrial district water supply contracts, therefore, does not produce effluents.